Thursday, October 10, 2024

 Electrical resistance

 Electric cables and loads also have a property called resistance, analogous to the resistance in a water hose.
 When a hose is reduced in diameter or made longer (or someone steps on it), resistance to flow increases.
-Resistance to electricity flown in electrical cables, or any conductor for that matter (something that carries electricity) results in power dissipation as heat when electricity flows through the cables.
-(That's why we use cables with greater cross sectional area or CSA to carry heavier current, because it reduces resistance).
+Resistance to electricity flow in electrical cables, or any conductor for that matter (something that carries electricity) results in power dissipation as heat when electricity flows through the cables.
+(That's why we use thicker cables whose copper cores have greater cross sectional area (CSA) to carry heavier current, because it reduces resistance).

 If we denote the resistance of a cable or electrical load by R and the current again by I, then the power dissipation in the cable is given by: